afrazahmmad/create-mvc/README.md

 ## Usage

-To use this package, just run below command and all cached data will be cleared automatically.
+To use this package, just run below command and you will prompted to options where you can choose according to requirement.

 ``` bash
 php artisan create:mvc